-Trump praises NFL for anthem crackdown that hasn't happened
+NFL: Trump is wrong, we're not making players stand for anthem

 Related: Trump's grievances with the NFL goes way back

-But Goodell vowed in the letter to continue an unprecedented dialogue with players.
+In his letter Tuesday, Goodell vowed to "continue the unprecedented dialogue with our players."
 He did not make any threat of disciplinary action against players who take a knee or sit during the playing of the National Anthem.
 His letter certainly did not vow to cut, ban, bench or "fire" any players who join the protest, as Trump has advocated.

 Trump's call to fire players who protest during the anthem has only prompted an increase in the number of players who now kneel or otherwise protest during the playing of the Star Spangled Banner.
 Several NFL owners have affirmed the right of their players to peacefully protest during the National Anthem.